What to Wear for Newborn Photos

 a baby boy wearing a white onesie and wrapped in a textured white swaddle laying on a white backdrop and yawning during a newborn photos session

-Baby Siena:
+Baby Julian:

-Approach #2: Bold & Colorful
+Approach #2: Pops of Color & Pattern

 If you love vibrant, colorful newborn photos, pair one beautiful pattern with a solid accent color for contrast.
 Keep in mind that I provide everything we need to create a bright and cozy nest for your new baby’s individual newborn photos.
 So we always have a simple white or ivory background that pairs beautifully with a colorful pattern.
 Here are a few examples to see if this is the style you’d love your baby to wear for newborn photos:

-Baby Claire
+Baby Gwen

 Baby Townes